chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+It matters insofar as you want the order of operations to be such that you know when you are reading from EEPROM vs. writing to EEPROM vs. clearing EEPROM.
+I used a softpot for my state changer so by default when I have no finger on the softpot, I start in state 0 and clear EEPROM.
+Then as I move from low to high, I enter state 1 (read) then state 2 (write).
+It might make more sense for me to write then read (i.e. swap the actions from state 1 and 2) so that I don't waste a read action immediately after I clear the EEPROM every time.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+We only want the code to run once when there is a state change.
+If we put it in the loop, it would run continuously until the next state change.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+1024

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**
+I could either scale the data to be from 0 to 255 using a map function, or I could split the data across multiple bytes in some sort of clever way such that I could know on read where one piece of data ended and another began.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+We can store other primitive data types using EEPROM.put() and/or we can store custom structs using EEPROM.put().
+From there we can read this data using EEPROM.get().

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

+Read in analog values from softpot and print them back out from EEPROM whenever max value (1023) is recorded - [sketch](https://github.com/chrisbrownell/IDD-Fa18-Lab3-ckb77/blob/master/Lab3-ReadWriteEEPROM.ino)

 ### 2. Design your logger